 How Do You Care for Baby Ear Piercing?

-You should clean the piercing with an aftercare solution 2-3 times daily for 30 days, and wash your hands before you touch the earrings or the site.
+You should clean the piercing with the recommended aftercare solution or method as directed by the provider, often 2 times daily during the early healing period.
+Always wash your hands before you touch the earrings or the piercing site.

-Use hypoallergenic earrings for at least a year to lower the risk of allergic reactions and support healing.
+Use hypoallergenic earrings for the full healing period and beyond to lower the risk of allergic reactions and support healing.

 Cleaning And Rotation

 Keeping your baby’s ear piercings clean is the best way to support healing and lower the risk of infection.
-You’ll use cleaning and gentle rotation to protect the tissue while it settles.
+You will use cleaning and careful handling to protect the tissue while it settles.

-- Don’t tighten the backs; leave a little space for swelling, and choose hypoallergenic earrings for at least one year to reduce allergic risk.
+- Do not tighten the backs; leave a little space for swelling, and choose hypoallergenic earrings to reduce allergic risk.

-If you stay consistent, you’re supporting healing with a simple, evidence-based routine that keeps your baby’s care calm, safe, and under your control.
+If you stay consistent, you are supporting healing with a simple, evidence-based routine that keeps your baby’s care calm, safe, and under your control.

 Earrings And Healing

-Choose hypoallergenic earrings, like surgical steel or 14-karat gold, for at least one year to lower irritation and support healing.
-Keep backs snug, but don’t tighten them; you need space on both sides to prevent embedding.
+Choose hypoallergenic earrings, like surgical steel, titanium, or 14-karat gold, to lower irritation and support healing.
+Keep backs secure, but do not tighten them; you need space on both sides to prevent pressure and embedding.

-Watch for infection signs such as pain, discharge, or inflammation.
+Watch for infection signs such as increasing pain, discharge, warmth, swelling, or inflammation.
 If you notice anything unusual, call your pediatrician promptly.

-Consistent care protects the piercing, supports comfort, and lets you maintain your child’s style with confidence and freedom.
+Consistent care protects the piercing, supports comfort, and lets you maintain your child’s style with confidence.

 Which Earrings Are Safest for Babies?

-When choosing earrings for a baby, prioritize hypoallergenic materials such as surgical steel or at least 14-karat gold to lower the risk of allergic reactions.
-You’re choosing comfort and safety, not decoration alone.
+When choosing earrings for a baby, prioritize hypoallergenic materials such as surgical steel, titanium, or at least 14-karat gold to lower the risk of allergic reactions.
+You are choosing comfort and safety, not decoration alone.

-Choose hypoallergenic earrings like surgical steel or 14-karat gold to help protect sensitive baby ears.
+Choose hypoallergenic earrings like surgical steel, titanium, or 14-karat gold to help protect sensitive baby ears.

 Small and secure designs reduce snagging and choking risks, while flat backs and smooth edges protect delicate skin.
-Avoid mixed metals, since they can trigger irritation in sensitive ears.
+Avoid mixed metals or nickel-heavy jewelry, since they can trigger irritation in sensitive ears.

 - Pick hypoallergenic materials.

-Keep the earrings in place for at least a year after piercing to support healing.
-During this time, clean the area as directed and watch for redness, swelling, or tenderness.
+Keep the starter earrings in place until the piercing has healed and the provider says it is safe to change them.
+During this time, clean the area as directed and watch for redness, swelling, tenderness, or drainage.

 If you notice changes, pause and reassess the jewelry choice.
 With the right pair, you can support healing while giving your baby a safer, simpler start.